 When Mhalsapati first called him, he called him “Sai”.
 Which means “Yavani Sant” or “Fakir” in the Marathi-Urdu-Persian language used at that time.

 God is the Almighty.
 Through these religious views, he achieved Hindu-Muslim unity.
-Furthermore, God blesses all devotees regardless of caste and creed.
+Because Saibaba blesses all devotees regardless of religion, caste and creed.
 Similarly, during his time, he contributed to the elimination of caste differences in society.
-“Sabka malik ek” means there is one God for all kinds of people.
-Together, he says to all his followers that,
+“Sabka Malik Ek” means there is one God for all kinds of people.
+Together, he says to all his followers:

 “Allah will bless you!”